-In 1998, Dr. Lloyd Minor, a physician from Johns Hopkins, described superior canal dehiscence syndrome (SCDS or SCD) which can cause hearing difficulties, balance issues, or both.
-The cause is due to an opening in the bone overlying one of the inner ear balance canals due to congenital defect, trauma or infection.
+In 1998, Dr. Lloyd Minor of Johns Hopkins identified Superior Canal Dehiscence Syndrome, a condition that can cause hearing difficulties, balance issues, or a combination of both.
+SCDS occurs when there is an opening in the bone covering one of the inner ear balance canals, resulting from a congenital defect, trauma, or infection.